City College of New York: Early 20th century

 Education courses were first offered in 1897 in response to a city law that prohibited the hiring of teachers who lacked a proper academic background.
-The School of Education was established in 1921.
-The college newspaper, The Campus, published its first issue in 1907, and the first degree-granting evening session in the United States was started.
+The School of Education was established in 1921.(p.
+372) The college newspaper, The Campus, published its first issue in 1907, and the first degree-granting evening session in the United States was started.

 In the years when top-flight private schools were restricted to the children of the Protestant establishment, thousands of brilliant individuals (including Jewish students) attended City College because they had no other option.
 CCNY's academic excellence and status as a working-class school earned it the titles "Harvard of the Proletariat", the "poor man's Harvard", and "Harvard-on-the-Hudson."
 Irving Howe claims that when the philosopher Morris Raphael Cohen was a student at CCNY at the turn of the 20th century, the faculty was "not very glittering" and the school was considered "at once grubby and exalted."

 Separate Schools of Business and Civic Administration and of Technology (Engineering) were established in 1919.
-Students were also required to sign a loyalty oath.
 In 1947, the college celebrated its centennial year, awarding honorary degrees to Bernard Baruch (class of 1889) and Robert F. Wagner (class of 1898).
 A 100-year time capsule was buried in North Campus.

 Until 1929, City College had been an all-male institution.
 In 1930, CCNY admitted women for the first time, but only to graduate programs.
 In 1951, the entire institution became coeducational.

 In its heyday of the 1930s through the 1950s, CCNY became known for its political radicalism.
 It was said that the old CCNY cafeteria in the basement of Shepard Hall, particularly in alcove 1 in Shepherd Hall, was the only place in the world where a fair debate between Trotskyists and Stalinists could take place.
 Being part of a political debate that began in the morning in alcove 1, Irving Howe reported that after some time had passed he would leave his place among the arguing students in order to attend class.
 When he returned to the cafeteria late in the day, he would find that the same debate had continued but with an entirely different cast of students.